MAHE Manipal BSc Nursing 2026

 NEET Chemistry is mainly based on NCERT, and PYQs help in improving concepts.

-Most questions are directly or indirectly derived from NCERT concepts
+The most important NEET questions are directly or indirectly derived from the NCERT concepts

 Help you revise important lines, reactions, and mechanisms from NCERT